jpcx/programming-challenges/CONTRIBUTING.md

 + If the challenge is licensed, please include a copy of the license as _/challenges/[`{ORIGIN_TAG}`](#origin-tag)/[`{CHALLENGE_ID}`](#challenge-id)/LICENSE_.

-Challenges will be batched in a feature branch [_`feature-nextChallengeBatch`_](https://github.com/jpcx/programming-challenges/tree/feature-nextChallengeBatch) before being staged for release.
+Challenges will be batched in the develop branch [_`develop`_](https://github.com/jpcx/programming-challenges/tree/develop) before being staged for release.

 ---